michelenatale/Cryptography/C-Abi-Bridge-Aot/Docs/TechnicalReference/RuntimeBehaviorSafety/Security.md

 ## 10. Disclaimer

-This project is provided under the MIT License.
+This project is provided under the GPL-3.0 License.
 No warranty is given regarding:

 - Fitness for a particular purpose